Students, Back to School and Identification

 From writing things on a chalkboard (or whiteboard) to using index cards for studying, these tools are fit for every teacher’s toolbox.
 No matter the size of the paper or writing medium, use its space.
 And use it well.
 Bring your lessons to life with posters.
 Create a stimulating learning environment with colorful drawings and words that explain why you are using this teaching tool.

-Other old school techniques include one-on-one time with each student.
-During an average day, teachers often don’t have time to speak individually with every student.
+Other old school techniques include one on one time with each student.
+During an average day, teachers often do not have time to speak individually with every student.
 But, it is crucial to make sure that each pupil knows that they are valued.
 Students thrive when their teacher knows what they are good at and how they may struggle.
 And, while you may not have time every day to reach out to every student, make it a point to reach out to a few of them each day.

 Classroom Etiquette